Frequently Asked Questions

 How many sessions will I need?

-The average amount of sessions depends on the type of therapy that is being used and the presenting problem.
+The average amount of sessions depends on the therapeutic approach used and the presenting problem.
 During your first session, you can talk to your counsellor to see how many sessions they think you will need.
 You may only need a few sessions or you may need to look at issues in greater depth.
-Whatever happens, the decision is always made with your Counsellor and you can decide to end therapy at any time.
+Decisions are always collaborative and you can decide to end therapy at any time.